Campus Improvement Plan

 Evaluation Data Sources: Discipline Data Dashboard, Review effectiveness of Behavior Intervention Plans

-Strategy 1: Our campus will continue with implementation of PBIS with our campus expectations centered around Responsibility, Inclusion, Striving for results, and being Engaged (RISE).
+Strategy 1: Implementation of new PBIS initiative with our campus expectations centered around Responsibility, Inclusion, Striving for results, and being Engaged (RISE) in classrooms for academics and in the general areas of campus for positive behaviors.

 Title I: